Hashomer Hatzair: Bulgaria

-In Bulgaria, Hashomer Hatzair has been active for more than 20 years and has two branches - Sofia and Plovdiv.
+In Bulgaria, Hashomer Hatzair has been active for more than 20 years and has a branch in Sofia.

-Тhe Bulgarian branch of Hashomer Hatzair was established after WWll but it closed down when the communist regime in Bulgaria began.
+Тhe Bulgarian branch of Hashomer Hatzair was established after WWII but it closed down when the communist regime in Bulgaria began.
 The Bulgarian branch was reestablished in 1992 and it has been active ever since.

 Currently, members are ages 11–20.
-Meetings for chanichim*ot (the peulots) are on Thursday afternoons and Saturday mornings.
+Meetings for chanichim*ot (the peulots) are on Saturday mornings.
 Also, there are two camps organized every year - one during the winter and one scouting camp during the summer.

-USA and Canada
+US and Canada

 In the United States and Canada camps last through the school summer vacation.
 The two summer camps in Liberty, New York, USA and Perth, Ontario, Canada are both called Camp Shomria or "Mosh".
 In addition, the movement runs activities in cities across the continent throughout the year promoting the Israeli–Palestinian peace process, socialist-Zionism, Hagshama Atzmit (self-actualization), social activism (tikkun olam), and withdrawal from the West Bank and Gaza.

 Through seminars, camps (winter/summer), worldwide programs, and weekly activities wherein youth lead youth, Hashomer Hatzair aims to create a just world through socialism, equality, and the betterment of Israel and the world.

 There are currently kenim in Toronto, northern New Jersey (Tenafly), central New Jersey (East Brunswick), New York City, Washington D.C., and Philadelphia.
 The United States is currently in the process of recreating kenim in Westchester, NY and Albany, NY.

 Hashomer Hatzair has collaborated with Habonim Dror and other left-wing Zionist groups to form the Union of Progressive Zionists campus network.

 In October 2011, Hashomer Hatzair participated in Occupy Toronto and built a sukkah at the site of the protest.